microwave89-hv/te-sound-barrier/README.md

 _What's so special about this one then?_ It is an executable which does something visible on your Macbook Pro Retina 15" from Mid-2012 while boasting a file size of merely 75 bytes [sic].
 Bytes, not Kilobytes.
 This can be made into the classic "Hello World" program but it is going to be much bigger in size.

 _How could you improve it?_ Maybe reset the machine by means of sending 0xFE to PS/2 keyboard port 0x60(?)
 0x64(?).
 This has been discussed in the book "Windows Rootkits", from Hoglund and Butler.
 Unfortunately, with the proprietary HID solution of Macbook Pro keyboards I haven't seemed to be able to reset the machine yet.
 Using the PS/2 way would allow for omitting most of the machine code that is currently used.
 Another way might be to set the number of sections to 0.
-This hasn't been tried yet.
+This wasn't tried yet.

 #efi #uefi #bootloader #bootx64 #terse #executable #intel #bios #boot #bds #helloworld #reset #tinype